binguy/AstrayExplicit/README.md

-# Astray
+# Astray Explicit

-A WebGL maze game built with Three.js and Box2dWeb.
-Play it here: http://wwwtyro.github.io/Astray/
+The research expriment of WebGL maze game called Astray built with Three.js and Box2dWeb.
+You can checkout the original Asray here: http://wwwtyro.github.io/Astray/.
+You can play my version at https://mybingamer.github.io/AstrayExplicit

 ### Launching